Alliahsam/holbertonschool-printf/README.md

 • functions.c: - contains three functions that allow printing characters, strings, and the '%' character on the standard output using 'va_list' arguments.
 • get_func.c: - contains function definition of get_func and determines which printing function to call based on the conversion specification passed as an argument.

-Authors
-Samira Ouled - Github
+Samira Ouled
-Ericka Carmella Ny Fitahiana - Github
+Ericka Carmella Ny Fitahiana
-Sabrina Papeau - Github
+Sabrina Papeau